SEARCH THIS BLOG

 Power-propelled propaganda corrupts and controls people.
 It's scary to see how easily people can be manipulated en masse with a twist of the narrative.

 This is a story about an outsider trusting her instinct and coming into her own power, charting her path to do the right thing, even when the odds are not in her favor.
 The penultimate scenes are visually spellbinding, with powerful poses and flying freely across the skies at sunset.
-It ends with a chillingly empowering ending.
+Defying gravity, it ends with a chillingly empowering ending.

 The movie has a lavish production, powerhouse acting, great musical numbers, feast of visuals, striking vocals and sound.
 It's a regal Broadway show on a silver screen.
 If part 2 is anything like part 1, it will be worth the wait.